Broad Curriculum Program | London, England

 • Overnight Excursions

-Edinburgh & St. Andrews, Bath and Stonehenge, Liverpool and North Wales, The Lake District, Yorkshire, Cornwall
+Bath and Stonehenge, Bruges and Flanders, The Lake District, Yorkshire, Cornwall

 • Day Excursions

-Harry Potter Studios, Hampton Court Palace, Windsor Castle, Cambridge, Oxford, Brighton, Stratford-upon-Avon, Hatfield House, Blenheim Palace
+Harry Potter Studios, Hampton Court Palace, Cambridge, Oxford, Brighton, Blenheim Palace

 • London Excursions

-Tower of London, Westminster Abbey, Kew Palace and Gardens, St. Paul’s Cathedral, Greenwich, Churchill War Rooms, National Gallery, Kensington Palace, Street Markets, West End and Off West End Theatre Performances, Shakespeare's Globe, River Thames Boat Ride, Afternoon Tea
+Tower of London, Kew Palace and Gardens, St. Paul’s Cathedral, Greenwich, Kensington Palace, West End and Off West End Theatre Performances

 • Class Excursions